 - A sense that your heart has to work harder than it usually does.
 Many women are aware that their resting heart/pulse rate is higher than normal.
 This is a sign of their heart having to pump out a greater blood volume with each heart muscle contraction in order to supply the uterus with oxygen saturated blood.

-- Moodiness, being prone to tears and feeling mentally unstable.
-Again, labile moods are a common pregnancy symptom, but when pregnant with twins, they tend to be more extreme.
+- Moodiness, being prone to tears and feeling mentally unstable are common pregnancy symptoms, but when pregnant with twins, they tend to be more extreme.

 - You may find you can feel your baby/babies moving much earlier in your pregnancy.
 Women who are pregnant with twins say that they are conscious of feeling movements, known as quickening, earlier than the standard 15-16 weeks.